-Confederate exhibits hosted on Kaufmann website
+Confederate and Civil War exhibits hosted on the Kaufmann website

 - Newberry District South Carolina in the Confederate States - Giana Wayman.
 FIP Gold Medal exhibit (Paraguay 2011).
 This exhibit has mainly been shown in FIP international competition.
 The only time it was shown in the States was at SESCAL 2008, at which it received a large Vermeil and the Lynne Warm Griffiths Memorial Award for United States Classics.